docutils/docutils/sandbox/latex-variants/README.txt

 :Author: Günter Milde <milde@users.berlios.de>
 :Date: $Date$

-This sandbox project is a place to try out and discuss variants of the latex2e writer.
-Latex writer variants in this project are
+This sandbox project is a place to try out and discuss `latex2e writer extensions`_ and `alternative latex writers`_ for special needs.

-#. enhancements or improvements of the latex2e writer, or

-#. `alternative latex writers`_ for special needs.

 .. contents::